Suruchi2024/FlexiQuiz2024/README.md

 # FlexiQuiz2024
 Powerful online test and quiz maker Create, send and analyze your tests, quizzes and assessments for free with FlexiQuiz
-# I AM LEARNING  T USE GIT REPOSITORY.
+# I AM LEARNING  To USE GIT REPOSITORY.